jorditorresBCN/Assignments-2017/Lab02.md

 * \_json: This is a dictionary with the JSON response of the status
 * author: The tweet author

-As you can see there’s a lot of information we can play with.
+As you can see there is a lot of information we can play with.
 All the \*_id fields also have a \*_id_str counterpart, where the same information is stored as a string rather than a big int (to avoid overflow problems).

 We will focus our task looking for the text of a tweet, breaking it down into words.
 While tokenisation is a well understood problem with several out-of-the-box solutions from popular libraries, Twitter data pose some challenges because of the nature of the language.
 Let’s see the example using the NLTK package previously used to tokenise a fictitious tweet: